 A Generator Maintenance Outage is the scheduled removal from service, in whole or in part, of a generating unit in order to perform necessary repairs on specific components of the facility with the approval of PJM.
-A maintenance outage is an outage that may be deferred beyond the next weekend but requires that the Capacity Resource be removed from service before the next planned outage.
-Characteristically, these outages may occur throughout the year, have flexible start dates, are much shorter than planned outages, and have a predetermined duration established at the start of the outage.
+A maintenance outage is an outage that may be deferred beyond the next weekend but requires that the generation resource be removed from service before the next Planned Outage.
+Characteristically, these outagesmay occur throughout the year, have flexible start dates, are much shorter than planned outages, and have a predetermined duration established at the start of the outage.
 The duration of these outages is normally limited during the PJM Peak Period Maintenance Season.
+Maintenance Outage requests for PJM Black Start Units require TO approval from the TO receiving the units Black Start service.